ponylang/release-bot-action/README.md

 Triggers the announcement of the release.

-Should be run after all release artifact building steps are done.
-For an application, this would mean that all artifacts have been uploaded to Cloudsmith and any Docker images were built.
+Should be run after all release artefact building steps are done.
+For an application, this would mean that all artefacts have been uploaded to Cloudsmith and any Docker images were built.

 **release.yml**: